Outside from the Inside: The Prison Art of Marius Mason

 Each year, a Call to Artists will be open to artists residing in Maine.
 All work must be original and ready to be presented in a professional manner to the public at the time of delivery.

 The Maine Film Center will retain a 30% commission on all sales.
-All sales must go through the Maine Film Center.
+All sales of works on display must go through the Maine Film Center.
 All sold works must remain on exhibit until the end of the show.

 Artists are responsible for delivering their work to Railroad Square Cinema and picking up their work at the end of the show.
 The Maine Film Center will be responsible for the insurance of work on the premises, and Railroad Square Cinema is equipped with an alarm system.

-The Maine Film Center will promote each exhibition via the Maine Film Center and Railroad Square Cinema websites (www.mainefilmcenter.org; www.railroadsquarecinema.com), Facebook pages, and various marketing materials.
+The Maine Film Center will promote each exhibition via the Maine Film Center and Railroad Square Cinema websites (mainefilmcenter.org; railroadsquarecinema.com), Facebook pages, and various marketing materials.
 All press releases and marketing done by the artist must be approved by the Maine Film Center Executive Director.

-All work entered will be considered available for promoting both the exhibition and the Art in the Lobby program as a whole.
-The Maine Film Center will host an artist reception at the cinema if the artist is interested.
+Images of all selected works will be considered available for promoting both the exhibition and the Art in the Lobby program as a whole and may be used in all of Maine Film Center's marketing and communications.
+The Maine Film Center will host a reception for the artist at Railroad Square Cinema if the artist is interested.